asalga/Tetrissing/README.md

 Keys:
- - Arrow keys to move shape
+ - Left and Right arrow keys to move piece
+ - Up to rotate piece
+ - Down to move piece down faster

  - P for pause
  - Space to immediately drop piece

 Known Issues:
  - Pieces can't be rotated next to walls sometimes
- - Fix nudging pieces
  - Side and bottom walls need to be removed
  - User can slide piece along floor
  - Add animation on line clear